Dasharo/docs/docs/variants/asus_kgpe_d16/recovery.md

 ## **Prequisitions**

-To proceed with recovery `.rom` file with backup vendor firmware will be neccesary eg. `backup.rom`.
+To proceed with the recovery procedurethe backup with the  vendor firmware will be neccesary eg. `backup.rom`.

 Backup file should be generated before making any changes in device flash chip according to documentation in